cfhamlet/os-sanic/README.md

     The base class's members are ``config``, ``application`` and ``logger``

-    - ``config``: if you define extra params in the ``EXTENSIONS``, they will be attached to this config object
+    - ``config``: if you define extra parameters in the ``EXTENSIONS``, they will be attached to this config object
-    - ``application``: a project scope object for accessing all of the apps
+    - ``application``: current application object, can be used for accessing all the project apps
     - ``logger``, the built-in logger object

-    The extension class has two usefull methods invoked by the framework, ``setup``, ``cleanup``, they all can be normal method or async method
+    The extension class has two usefull methods invoked by the framework: ``setup``, ``cleanup``.
+They all can be sync or async.

     - ``setup``: called before server start
-    - ``cleanup``: called after server stop, if there are multi extensions configured in ``EXTENSIONS``, the cleanup methods execute order will from last extension to the first one
+    - ``cleanup``: called after server stop, if there are multi extensions configured in ``EXTENSIONS``, the cleanup methods execute order will from last extension to the first

 * application object